- Apple green heads

 - ±8,100 seeds/oz

-Produces a stunning apple-green whorled head with better taste and texture than most of the finest broccolis.
-Widely grown and prized in Italy.
-Grows exceptionally well in cool northern areas.
+As beautiful in the garden as on the table, Romanesco produces stunning apple-green whorled heads with a highly refined taste and texture.
+Widely grown and prized in Italy, it grows exceptionally well in cool northern areas of the country.
 75-100 days from transplant. ±8,100 seeds/oz.